Nucleomics-VIB/Shiny-apps/README.md

 ![RFilterRNASeq](pictures/multilengthplot.png)

-The **[multilengthplot.shinyapp](multilengthplot)** app plots length densities from a zip of text files reporting lengths (eg. lengths of fasta records or whatever length you can measure, one or more text files).
+The **[multiLengthplot.shinyapp](multiLengthplot)** app plots length densities from a zip of text files reporting lengths (eg. lengths of fasta records or whatever length you can measure, one or more text files).

 *[[back-to-top](#top)]*